RafaelVidaurre/angular-permission/README.md

   });
 ```

-Another thing you can do is set a redirect url to which unauthorized sessions will go to.
+Another thing you can do is set `redirectTo` property that will handle unmatched permission redirection:

 ```javascript
 $stateProvider